authelia/authelia/docs/configuration/authentication/file.md

  #### memory
  - Value Type: Int
  - Possible Value: at least `8` times the value of `parallelism`
- - Recommended: `1048576‬‬` (1GB) or as much RAM as you can afford to give to hashing
+ - Recommended: `1024‬‬` (1GB) or as much RAM as you can afford to give to hashing
- - What it Does: Sets the amount of RAM used in KB for hashing (1024 * MB desired)
+ - What it Does: Sets the amount of RAM used in MB for hashing

 #### Examples for specific systems